pinout-xyz/Pinout.xyz/src/en/overlay/piborg-ledborg.md

     active: high
     description: PiBorg Blue LED
 -->
-###The PiBorg LedBorg is an ultra-bright RGB LED board for the Raspberry Pi.
+#LedBorg

-the PiBorg Ledborg has its own driver, so you don't need to drive it manually.
+The PiBorg LedBorg is an ultra-bright RGB LED board for the Raspberry Pi.
+It has its own driver, so you don't need to drive it manually.

 If you want a much, much wider range of colours, though, you can drive it manually using softPwm in WiringPi.
 The pin assignments for this are as follows: